Introduction to Psychology

 There is no fixed format for the lab reports.
 Each one is a bit different, and you will receive clear instructions for writing each report.
 While the length and format will differ a bit from lab to lab, the average report will be about two or three double-spaced pages in length.

 LAB REPORTS WILL NOT BE ACCEPTED LATE.
 Be sure to pay close attention to the date on which each report is due.
-EACH LAB REPORT will be worth TEN POINTS toward your final grade.
+EACH LAB REPORT will be graded on a ten point scale, and the average percentage on your lab reports will be weighted the same as TWO quiz scores in your final grade.

 How will you submit the lab reports?